cyrup-ai/action-items/task/LEGACY_4.md

 - [ ] All comments use "adapter" terminology instead of "shim"
 - [ ] JavaScript file reference changed from `raycast-api-shim.js` to `raycast-api-adapter.js`
 - [ ] Code compiles successfully with `cargo check` and `cargo build`
-- [ ] No "shim" references remain in Raycast-related code (excluding third-party libs in /tmp)
+- [ ] No "shim" references remain in Raycast-related code (excluding historical git comments)
 - [ ] Git diff shows only the expected 9 changes (1 rename + 8 replacements)

 ## CONSTRAINTS & SCOPE